hamidc10/BlockChain_cs646/README.md

 * transaction.py
     - folder_name = "./src/pending/"

-If you are using something like VScode then change the file path in Block.py to this ON LINES 41-43:
+If you are using something like VScode then change the file path in Block.py to this ON LINES 47-49 and in transaction.py ON LINE 44:
 * block.py
     - pending = "../src/pending/"
     - processed = "../src/processed/"